 So, why is the cheese not refrigerated, you ask if you are from North America?
-Because, the rest of the world does not refrigerate their dairy products.
-Milk and cheese in most countries is UHT (Ultra High-Temperature Pasteurization); this means that cheese can sit on a hot cart outside all day long without spoiling.
+Because the rest of the world does not refrigerate their dairy products.
+Milk and cheese in most countries are UHT (Ultra High-Temperature Pasteurization); this means that cheese can sit on a hot cart outside all day long without spoiling.

 Colombia has so many unique types of fruit that it was a fruit adventure every time we left the hotel.

-For us, they way it typically worked is: we’d walked past a cart, do a double take at something we’d never seen before, we’d ask que es eso?, and the cart owner would happily tell us all about the fruit, how to cut it, and how to eat it.
+For us, the way it typically worked is: we’d walked past a cart, do a double-take at something we’d never seen before, we’d ask que es eso?, and the cart owner would happily tell us all about the fruit, how to cut it, and how to eat it.

 Patacones should not be confused with tostones.
 The difference between patacones and tostones is the number of times you fry.
 Patacones are larger and are fried twice.
 After the first round of cooking, you place the cooked plantains under plastic wrap and squish them with a glass or jar.
-They you fry them a second time after dipping them in salt water.
+They fry them a second time after dipping them in saltwater.